 Who Is Injured Most in Traffic Accidents?

 The odds of a traffic accident for any particular person on any particular day are low—but rising:

-- SUV occupant fatalities in 2015 rose by 10.1 percent from 2014
+- SUV occupant fatalities rose by 10.1 percent in only one year

-- Van occupants saw a 9.3-percent increase in fatalities in 2015 from 2014
+- Van occupants saw a 9.3-percent increase in fatalities in that same year

-- Among motorcycle riders, traffic deaths rose 8.3 percent from 2014 to 2015
+- Among motorcycle riders, traffic deaths rose 8.3 percent in that year

 Raw numbers are up, but so are rates.
-Vehicle miles traveled in 2015 increased 3.5 percent from 2014, the largest uptick since 1992.
-Unfortunately, the fatality rate per 100 million vehicle miles also increased, going from 1.08 in 2014 to 1.12 in 2015.
+Vehicle miles traveled are increasing on average by 3.5 percent yearly.
+Unfortunately, the fatality rate per 100 million vehicle miles is also increasing.

-The Roads Are Growing More Dangerous—Even in Katy
+The Roads Are Growing More Dangerous, Even in Katy

 You cannot eliminate the risk of traffic accidents.
 Still, you can reduce that risk, particularly as it applies to you.
-Beyond the incentives to avoid traffic accidents—particularly the significant consequences that can result—you don’t want to get caught in the cycle that the Occupational Safety and Health Administration says results in someone dying every 12 minutes in a traffic accident, suffering injuries every 10 seconds, and crashing every five seconds.
+Beyond the incentives to avoid traffic accidents—especially knowing the significant consequences that can result—you don’t want to get caught in the cycle that the Occupational Safety and Health Administration says results in someone dying every 12 minutes in a traffic accident, suffering injuries every 10 seconds, and crashing every five seconds.